 You can use the project tree in the following ways:

 - To open files that belong to a project, double-click them in the project tree.
 Files open in the appropriate editor, according to the file type.
 For example, code source files open in the code editor.
-Use the mode selector to open the current file in another editor.

 - To see the absolute path of a file, move the mouse pointer over the file name.